IGJoshua/farolero/README.md

 ;; 1 [:user/some-other-restart] :user/some-other-restart
 ;; 2 [:farolero.core/throw] Throw the condition as an exception
 ;; user> 0
-;; Provide an expression that evaluates to the argument list for the restart ;; user> nil
 ;; => nil
 ```